Release Notes

 This release includes bug fixes and security activities.
 From this release onward, the unescapeInput

-attribute has been removed, however, it doesn't impact the existing functionality.
+attribute has been removed, however, it does not impact the existing functionality.
 Please refer to CSV properties section.

 Resolved Issues